-BMBC has reopened worship in the sanctuary for those who are ready to meet as a group.
+BMBC is currently holding Sunday Worship in the sanctuary for those who care to meet as a group.
 Drive-in Church and Live Stream will continue for those who prefer.
 Read guidelines for gathering together on New Announcements page.

 Check new buttons below for latest information.

 Pray for God’s church that we hold fast to the faith and remain united against distractors, pray for the nation, our leaders, health care workers, layed off workers, and for healing for all who suffer from this virus.

 Stay connected with your BMBC community by joining live stream messages on Facebook and the church website Video Library.

 Hebrews (10:24-25) And let us consider one another to provoke unto love and to good works: Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.

 Sunday Drive-In church is now possible every Sunday starting at 10:00 am at FM 100.1.
 The governor authorized provided congregants stay in the car subject to enforcement by Ashe County Sheriff.